Minimal Viable Bio:

 Tweet at him @Pv and keep reading this blog.

-In 2010, he helped coined the word ‘growth-hacking’ to describe how innovative products overcome the ‘handicap of innovation’.
+In 2010, he helped coin the phrase ‘growth-hacking’ to describe how innovative products overcome the ‘impediment of innovation’.
 Without resorting to meaningless buzzwords, Patrick regularly gives talks and workshops on how product teams can, in fact, must hack their way to growth.
+His writing has appeared in Harvard Business Review and Wall Street Journal and he regularly speaks at conferences nationally and internationally, like SXSW, Berlin Tech Open Air and others.

 His book, The Lean Entrepreneur: How Visionaries Create Products, Innovate with New Ventures, and Disrupt Markets (Wiley 2013), hit the USA Today bestseller, The New York Times weekly bestseller, and The New York Times monthly business bestseller lists and was named by Amazon.com Editors’ Picks for Best Books of the Month in Business and Leadership in April 2013.